Humanities

 Statement of Intent - Geography

 One of our curriculum drivers here at Parkside is Knowledge and Understanding of the World, through which we aim to inspire children’s natural curiosity for learning about the diverse world we live in.
-Pupils are encouraged to celebrate diversity and feel confident to challenge stereotypes.
-Through the school’s unique curriculum themes, we want to provide children with the knowledge and understanding of physical and human influences and their effects on the planet over time.
-Our learning aims to promote children’s understanding of their roles and responsibilities as members of a global community, this is encapsulated in another of our key drivers, Caring for Others and the Environment.
-We aim to help the children of Parkside to develop a range of geographical skills which will fully prepare them for a future in an ever-changing world.
+Pupils are encouraged to celebrate diversity.
+Our learning also aims to promote children’s understanding of their roles and responsibilities as members of a global community, which encapsulates another one of our key drivers, Caring for Others and the Environment.

 Aims